 This was the first OMG meeting that Stephen had attended (coincidentally it was my first one, too!), and he was impressed at how enthusiastic the other attendees were to see him there and how positively his ideas were received.
 So he returned at the next OMG meeting (they were held every other month in those days!) ready to start work on the action language RFP.
 But, of course, it didnt end up being so simple.

-The OMG is a membership organization, and it isnt the same subset of the membership at every OMG meeting.
-So, while Stephen was ready to continue were things left off at the last meeting, the attendees at the second meeting received him much more skeptically than those at the first.
+The OMG is a membership organization, and it isn’t the same subset of the membership at every OMG meeting.
+So, while Stephen was ready to continue where things left off at the last meeting, the attendees at the second meeting received him much more skeptically than those at the first.
 Did it really make sense to add such a textual modeling language to primarily graphical UML? they asked.
-What did it mean to make action semantics precise, anyway? and Should models really be executable at all?
+What did it mean to make action semantics precise, anyway? and Should models really be executable at all?.

 UML 1.5 was the last revision of UML 1.
 However, the action metamodel in UML 1.5 had a strong influence on the abstract syntax for actions in the new UML 2.0, adopted in 2005.
 Nevertheless, the specification of the semantics for actions in UML 2.0 was not really precise.
 A formal semantic specification had been included in every version of the submission to the old Action Semantics RFP except the last, when the consensus of the OMG Analysis and Design Task Force (ADTF), in charge of the RFP, was that the community was not ready for this level of formalization.
 So the action semantics in both UML 1.5 and UML 2.0 were simply described in informal text and somewhat more loosely in UML 2.0 than UML 1.5, in fact.